-2. Business Allocation Percentage Method
+2. Business Allocation Percentage Formula

 a.
-STEP 1: Ascertain the percentage which the average net book value of real and tangible personal property, including leasehold improvements, owned or used in the business and situated within Findlay is of the average net book value of all real and tangible personal property, including leasehold improvements, owned or used in the business wherever situated, during the period covered by the return.
+STEP 1: Ascertain the percentage which the original cost of real and tangible personal property, including leasehold improvements, owned or used in the business and situated within Findlay is of the original cost of all real and tangible personal property, including leasehold improvements, owned or used in the business wherever situated, during the period covered by the return.

-.1 The percentage of taxpayer's real and tangible personal property within Findlay is determined by dividing the average book value of such property within Findlay (without deduction of any encumbrances) by the average net book value of all such property within and without Findlay.
-In determining such percentage property rented to the taxpayer as well as real and tangible personal property owned by taxpayer must be considered.
+.1 The percentage of taxpayer's real and tangible personal property within Findlay is determined by dividing the original cost of such property within Findlay by the original cost of all such property within and without Findlay.
+In determining such percentage, property rented to the taxpayer as well as real and tangible personal property owned by the taxpayer, and inventory must be considered.

-.01 The net book value of real and tangible personal property rented by taxpayer shall be determined by multiplying gross annual rents payable by eight (8).
+.01 The value of real property rented by the taxpayer shall be determined by multiplying gross annual rents payable by eight (8).